Updated: Oct 13

 I was pleasantly surprised to see the health measure put in place by the Ugandan government to

 welcome tourists back safely.
 Everyone at the airport wore a mask - also found this to be the case in Entebbe and in busier towns.
 Our guide wore his the whole time as well.
-We also had to have our temperatures checked at every national park and resort we stayed at, with lots of sanitizers placed everywhere.

 Everyone was helpful, welcoming and fluent in English.